tuxcanfly/mvim/README.md

 I'll add a more detailed description later.

 ## Colorschemes
-Mini.nvim provieds two different option to set up a colorscheme:
+Mini.nvim provides three different option to set up a colorscheme:
+- mini.colors
 - mini.hues
 - mini.base16
 Per default we use mini.base16 with our own colorscheme, inspired by the emacs modus themes by protesilaos.